edfus/stream-editor/README.md

       √ readableObjectMode
-      √ updateFiles: can correctly propagate errors emitted by readableStreams √ updateFiles: can handle prematurely destroyed readableStreams √ updateFiles: can correctly propagate errors emitted by writableStreams √ updateFiles: can handle prematurely destroyed writableStreams √ can handle non-string in regular expression split result
+      √ updateFiles: can correctly propagate errors emitted by readableStreams √ updateFiles: can handle prematurely destroyed readableStreams √ updateFiles: can correctly propagate errors emitted by writableStream √ updateFiles: can correctly propagate errors emitted by writableStreams √ updateFiles: can handle prematurely destroyed writableStreams √ can handle non-string in regular expression split result